Changes to import requirements to protect against Xylella

 - Country freedom certification requirements for low risk countries commenced on 19 January 2016.

-- In August 2020, emergency measures will be further expanded to nine new plant families at risk of Xylella infection.
+- In June 2021, emergency measures will be further expanded to seven (7) new plant families at risk of Xylella infection.

 Key import requirements to manage the risk of Xylella include: